PaulRivier/kiwi/README.md

 ## content folder

-This is where your content will go.
+This folder contains all your *sources*.
+You can have only one source, or several.
+In each source, Kiwi will require the following layout.

 ### pages

 Add your Markdown documents to 'pages' to get started.
+Pages filename are used as identifiers, unless you set a custom identifier in the page.

 Kiwi documents are composed of metadata and content.
 Metadata are fields in the form

     field: value